aluxian/Tweeather/README.md

 #### Processing

 After they were collected, tweets were ran through the sentiment analyser to get their polarity.
-The parser script used a [NOAA][4]-provided weather dataset to extract the temperature, pressure and humidity for each tweet's location.
+The parser script used a [NOAA][4]-provided [weather dataset][17] to extract the temperature, pressure and humidity for each tweet's location.

 #### Training